Academic Excellence

 Cumulative GPA = Historical grade points + Year grade points ÷ Historical credits attempted + Year credits attempted

 Senior Exams: If a senior has an A for the third and fourth quarters, she can be exempt from the final exam.
-The exam grade will be the average of the third- and fourth-quarter number grades.
-This does not affect the selection of the valedictorian and salutatorian.
+The exam grade will be the average of the third- and fourth-quarter number grades. *Since letter grades are reflected on the transcript, exempt students may not elect to take the final exam to raise their numerical average.
+This does not apply to students in dual enrollment courses.* This does not affect the determination of the valedictorian and salutatorian.

 Students taking summer school courses must do so at Catholic High School unless special permission has been granted by the Dean of Academics.
 Students attending summer school may not take summer P.E.